hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `regex_match` -
   (Optional)
-  For satifying the matchRule condition, the path of the request must satisfy the regular expression specified in regexMatch after removing any query parameters and anchor supplied with the original URL.
+  For satisfying the matchRule condition, the path of the request must satisfy the regular expression specified in regexMatch after removing any query parameters and anchor supplied with the original URL.
 For regular expression grammar please see en.cppreference.com/w/cpp/regex/ecmascript  Only one of prefixMatch,